Obiohagwu/obiohagwu/_posts/2026-02-09-Your SAE looks solved. Your model disagrees.md

 ## A Budgeted Pythia Sweep Showing a Depth-Localized Proxy Gap (TopK SAEs)

-*mongoobi, Feb 2026*
+*mongoobi, Feb 2026 (updated Feb 21, 2026)*

 ---

 This is a research log with a small argument:

-1. If you're using SAEs as interpretability tools or safety monitors, **reconstruction fidelity alone is not a reliable acceptance test**; Behaviour metrics like patched CE loss or ablation-normalized CE recovery should be primary.
+1. If you're using SAEs as interpretability tools or safety monitors, **reconstruction fidelity alone is not a reliable acceptance test** — behavioral metrics like patched CE loss or ablation-normalized CE recovery should be primary.
 2. In one common regime (mid-layer residual stream), $$R^2$$ can be **systematically inflated across scale at fixed sparsity**, due to a concrete mechanism (activation variance scaling), while behavioral preservation gets worse.

-This is not a scaling-law fit and not evidence for a hard interpretability ceiling (yet).
+This is not a scaling-law fit and not evidence for a hard interpretability ceiling.

+**Update note (Feb 21):**

+- The CI-overlap statement is now explicitly scoped to the Fast3 mid-only sweep.
+- I added a new 50M-token in-tree anchor run for 70M mid-layer $$k=8$$.

 ---